As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 If you need someone who won’t challenge your thinking — I’m not your person.

-But if you want someone who cuts through bullshit with Dutch directness, and helps you move from socially domesticated to authentically you?
+But if you want someone who cuts through bullshit with Dutch directness, and helps you move from socially domesticated to authentically and confidently you?

 Marjan Venema